 That really depends on you!
 I would say that no single investment should make up a large percentage of your portfolio.
 I personally try to keep all of my individual investments between 1-3% of overall account value and occasionally let that number drift up to 5%.

 Can you get rich off GBTC?
 Of course, anything is possible, As you’ll see in the performance chart below, if you invested a large amount of money at the beginning of this year (2019) you would have done rather well for yourself.
 That being said, no one can predict with 100% certainly how well an investment will perform and a poorly executed trade could also derail your entire account if you do not practice risk management properly.

 Here’s how GBTC performed in 2019 up to now (middle of July).
 [Graph screenshot from ThinkorSwim by TDAmeritrade]:

 And here is how BTC performed if you owned actual Bitcoins [Chart screenshot from cryptocurrencychart.com]:

 So, as you can see, it does track fairly well.
 So where can you trade GBTC?

 Where to Trade GBTC

-Personally, I do not actually have any position in GBTC currently because I have actual Bitcoin and other cryptocurrency in another account.
-The main reason is because I started buying cryptocurrency before I heard about GBTC and didn’t know this option existed to me.
+Personally, I do not actually have any position in GBTC currently because I have actual Bitcoin and other cryptocurrencies in another account.
+The main reason is that I started buying cryptocurrency before I heard about GBTC and didn’t know this option existed to me.
 Had I known, what I do now, I may have considered buying shares of GBTC because of how simple the process is and I’ve very comfortable using a stock brokerage.

 If you are interested in trading or buying shares of GBTC, I would like to encourage you to check out my full Webull Review and Robinhood Review which are free to sign up for and you won’t pay fees to buy shares.
 (You will still get charged the 2% fee every year for GBTC’s trust management.
 There’s no way to avoid that.)